zxeltor/STOCombatAnalyzer/README.md

 If you select another damage type from the **Filter** dropdown, the scatter plot and data grid (circled in yellow), will switch to displaying data for that damage type.

 ---
-## Map Detection
-This feature is used to determine what map was being played during a combat instance.

-### Settings
-New map detection settings can be imported into the application from the Tools/Settings tab.
-This comes in handy as new maps and encounters are added to the game.

-**Note:** The latest CombatMapDetectionSettings.json file can be found in the [STOCombatAnalyzer.Settings](https://github.com/zxeltor/STOCombatAnalyzer.Settings) repo.

-### Issues
-- This feature is a bit complicated.
-There’s nothing in the STO combat log that points directly at a map or instance you're currently playing.
-Certain maps for TFOs and other special events will have unique entities, while others don’t.
-- If a specific map can’t be determined, the logic will try to discern if it’s a Space or Ground based map, and will label the combat instance a generic name.
-- If all else fails, it will mark the combat instance map as Undetermined.
-  - A combat instance can in some cases be short, and not include any non-player entities to determine any map details.

----
 ## Disclaimer
 This software and any related documentation is provided “as is” without warranty of any kind, either express or implied, including, without limitation, the implied warranties of merchantability, fitness for a particular purpose, or non-infringement.
 Licensee accepts any and all risk arising out of use or performance of Software